1943 All-Ireland Senior Football Championship final

-The 1943 All-Ireland Senior Football Championship Final was the 56th All-Ireland Final and the deciding match of the 1943 All-Ireland Senior Football Championship, an inter-county Gaelic football tournament for the top teams in Ireland.
+The 1943 All-Ireland Senior Football Championship final was the 56th All-Ireland Final and the deciding match of the 1943 All-Ireland Senior Football Championship, an inter-county Gaelic football tournament for the top teams in Ireland.

+Matches

+Summary

 Roscommon defeated Cavan after a replay to win their first title.

 Cavan finished the replay with fourteen men after Joe Stafford was dismissed with fifteen minutes remaining.